jolicode/castor/doc/getting-started/remote.md

 # Remote execution

-Castor allows you to run any php package without installing it on your machine or withing your dependencies.
+Castor allows you to run any php package without installing it on your machine or adding them to your dependencies.
 This is done by using the `castor execute` command

 As an example, let's say you want to run the `friendsofphp/php-cs-fixer` package to fix your code style.
 You can do this by running the following command: